tarantool/doc/doc/book/box/authentication.rst

 * ``options`` is a list inside braces for example ``{if_not_exists=true|false}`` (usually omitted because the default is acceptable).

-  All user privileges update is reflected immediately in already existing sessions and objects, e.g. functions.
+  Every update of user privileges is reflected immediately in the existing sessions and objects, e.g. functions.

 **Example for granting many privileges at once**